 You can find out what your cortisol levels are by doing a saliva panel that shows your cortisol levels at four different times of day.
 Then, and this is fully explained in my newly released quick and easy ebook called Stress Remedies, choose activities that lower your cortisol and optimize your stress response.
 You can find the eBook for 99 cents at Amazon.

-If you’d like further help with losing weight, you might consider following The Hamptons Cleanse, and using it as a guideline for your food choices throughout the day.
-The Hamptons Cleanse includes a meal plan that is free of gluten, dairy, egg, soy, sugar and alcohol that helps you accomplish your goals.
+If you’d like further help with losing weight, you might consider following my Stress Remedy Programs (7-day or 21-day versions available), and using them as a guideline for your food choices throughout the day.
+The program includes a meal plan that is free of gluten, dairy, egg, soy, sugar and alcohol that helps you accomplish your goals.
 The meal plan can be also modified to meet your individual needs.